Reading & Phonics

 Our core reading scheme is The Oxford Reading Tree.

-Key Stage 2
+Key Stage 2 Reading Mastery

-They are given opportunities to speculate on the tone and purpose of texts they explore as well as consider both the texts’ themes and audience.
+Children explore a wide variety of genres, both fiction and non-fiction, which allows them to access, contribute ideas, and deepen their understanding of what they read.
+They are given opportunities to speculate on the tone and purpose of the texts they explore, as well as consider the themes and intended audience.

 ‘Happy and Safe Environment: Pupils feel happy and safe at school, working cooperatively and responding well to teachers’ instructions.
 They perceive the behavior policy as fair and report that bullying is rare.’